Eagles rout Bears for ninth straight win

 Jeffery, who made the Pro Bowl in one of his five seasons in Chicago before signing a one-year deal with the Eagles in the offseason, had five catches for 52 yards.
 He hauled in an 8-yard touchdown pass on a beautifully executed slant up the middle that put the Eagles on top 24-0 with five seconds left in the first half.

 Tight end Zach Ertz opened the scoring, capping an eight-play, 44-yard drive by snaring a 17-yard slant pass over the middle.
-Ertz became the first Eagles receiver this season to top 100 yards, ending with 10 catches for 103 yards.
+Ertz became the first Eagles receiver this season to top 100 yards in a game, ending with 10 catches for 103 yards.

+“Finally getting over 100 yards is fun, but all we’re focused on is winning games,” Ertz said.
+“Everyone is happy for the other man’s success.
+Carson does a great job of spreading the ball around.
+We’re tough to stop right now.”

+The Bears are not in the same situation.
+With no ground game to help him, rookie quarterback Mitchell Trubisky struggled in his seventh career start.
+Trubisky was 17 of 32 for 147 yards and an interception, and his final pass was picked off by Corey Graham and returned 58 yards.

 Philadelphia capitalized on the excellent field position and Wentz’s 15-yard screen pass to Nelson Agholor ended a nine-play, 56-yard drive that put the Eagles up 14-0.